jes/ngindock/README.md

 See below for documentation of the individual fields.

+To get Ngindock to create your new container but not tear down the existing one, run with `--dry-run`:

+    $ ngindock --dry-run

 To perform a hot-deploy, simply pull (or build) your updated image and run:

     $ ngindock